Littleton Personal Injury Lawyers for Dog Bite Incidents

 Because you will be seeking damages from the dog owner’s insurance company, you should be aware of how they work.
 Their primary goal is to get you to accept less than the full value of your claim, and they will immediately begin to investigate you to attempt to under value your claim.
 Our attorneys are well-versed in the tactics used by insurance companies and ready to fight on your behalf.

-What Is the Statute of Limitations for Dog Bites in Colorado?
+Statute of Limitations for Dog Bite Claims in Colorado

 Colorado has a two-year statute of limitations for dog bite claims.
 If you don’t file within two years, you may lose the opportunity to recover damages for your injury.
 We recommend contacting us as soon as possible, so we can help with the insurance company and ensure that your claim is filed well before the end of that two-year period.

-Holding Irresponsible Dog Owners Accountable for Your Injuries
+Holding Negligent Dog Owners Accountable for Your Injuries

 One of the questions you may have is just how serious does the bite need to be in order to file a lawsuit against the dog owner?
 What if the dog bit you but didn't draw blood?
 According to Colorado dog bite statutes, you may still pursue a negligence claim, even if your injuries are not considered "severe."
 On the other hand, a serious injury resulting from a dog bite or attack can include anything from puncture wounds and broken bones to permanent disfigurement or even a dog bite fatality.